anguivego/intro-to-dl/README.md

 # intro-to-dl
-home works for the specialization "Advanced Machine Learning"
+homework for the specialization "Advanced Machine Learning"